Sammy Sosa: Early life

 Sosa was born in the Dominican Republic.
 Though born in a Batey community in Consuelo, his officially registered birthplace is San Pedro de Macorís, which was "the largest town nearby".
 Sosa is known to family and friends as "Mikey".
 His maternal grandmother suggested his birth name of Samuel, and also came up with his nickname: "[She] heard the name on a soap opera she liked and decided from that moment on he would be Mikey."

 Professional career

+Minor Leagues (1989)

+Prior to making his major league debut, Sosa played for the Tulsa Drillers and Oklahoma City Comets.

 Texas Rangers (1989)

 Sosa made his major league debut on June 16, 1989, with the Texas Rangers, wearing #17 and leading off as the starting left fielder.
 He hit his first career home run off Roger Clemens.

 Chicago White Sox (1989–1991)

 On July 29, 1989, the Rangers traded Sosa with Wilson Álvarez and Scott Fletcher to the Chicago White Sox for Harold Baines and Fred Manrique.
 In 1990, Sosa batted .233 with 15 home runs, 70 runs batted in, 10 triples, and 32 stolen bases.
 He also struck out 150 times, fourth most in the American League.
 Sosa started the 1991 season by hitting two home runs and driving in five runs.
 However, he slumped for the rest of the year and batted .203 with 10 home runs and 33 runs batted in.